mwmorale/StoringEncryptionData/README.md

 New Feature(10/4): User(s) utilize a password that individualizes their encryption and therefore privacy.

-New Feature(10/9): Fully operable through a GUI and less operations due to preset GUI "buttons"
+New Feature(10/9): Fully operable through a GUI and less typing input due to the pre-set GUI "buttons"